 I haven’t blogged in months, people, because lookie!
 I got licensed and insured and am officially in business to get a 2 net carb pizza crust…or flatbread…or wrap…into the market.
-It’s currently only available to people in Kansas City, as I am just now officially underway, but the goal is to get it picked up nationally and into stores…there are many steps to get there, but for now, I am so excited to get this Keto pizza crust out there for people who don’t have time to melt the cheese and make the mess at home.
+It’s currently only available to people in Kansas City, as I am just now officially underway, but the goal is to get it picked up nationally and into stores…there are many steps to get there, but for now, I am so excited to get this Keto pizza crust out there.
 For updates, please like the Fattyhead Facebook Page.
 Cheers!

 I’ve recently discovered Havarti cheese so naturally, a Keto cheesesteak made sense.
 Havarti melts really well.
 I used it both as a topper for the veggies and to thicken the sauce a tad.